bitpesa/api-documentation/transaction-flow.md

 }
 ```

-The `reference` can also be provided optionally for MAD::Cash, but if you want to use this functionality please contact us for more details.
+The payment reference can also be provided in the recipient details hash optionally for `MAD::Cash` in which case it will be used instead of the one we generate.
+The field you have to provide in the hash is called `reference`.
+If you wish to use this functionality, please contact us for more details.

 ##### XOF::Mobile